-WHAT IS RELEASE MANAGEMENT BEST PRACTICES?The previous section gave a brief overview of the release management process and its importance in any organization.
-Though, it is an important component of the Service Transition process, a lot of companies lack the required assets or process steps for achieving successful delivery of components or services.
-This often results in too many bugs or live system crashes causing heavy damage in terms of money and business credibility.
+What Are Release Management Best Practices?Though Release Management is an important component of the Service Transition process, a lot of companies lack the required assets or process steps for achieving successful delivery of components or services.
+This often results in too many bugs or live system crashes incurring heavy costs both in terms of money and business credibility.

 Therefore, it is important to implement an efficient release management process that would rightly fit with a company’s culture and stakeholder requirements.

-Best practices are generic guidelines created by companies who have already implemented ITIL successfully and refined it over a period of time to derive maximum efficiency.
+So the need arises for Release Management best practices.
+In this case "best practices" refer to the universalized guidelines created by companies who have already implemented ITIL successfully and refined it over a period of time to derive maximum efficiency.
 These guidelines are officially owned and published by the British Cabinet Office.
-ITIL Release Management processes have been successfully implemented by organizations such as NASA, UK National Health Service (NHS), HSBC Bank and Disney.Please refer to the official ITIL website here:
+ITIL Release Management processes have been successfully implemented by organizations such as NASA, UK National Health Service (NHS), HSBC Bank and Disney.For further instruction, please refer to the official ITIL website.

-HOW CAN ORGANIZATIONS IMPLEMENT RELEASE MANAGEMENT BEST PRACTICES?This section will suggest some generic best practices for implementing an efficient release management process in any organization.
-These guidelines will have to be tailored by organizations, based on their custom requirements.
+How Can Organization Implement Release Management Best Practices?While best practice guidelines are instrumental to a successful process upgrade, these guidelines will have to be tailored by organizations, based on their custom requirements.
 Please also note that it is not required to implement each and every step suggested in the best practice.
-In a nutshell, the Table 1 below gives an overview of the various stages of SDLC where Release Management processes are applied.
+In a nutshell, the table below gives an overview of the various stages of SDLC where Release Management processes are applied.

 RELEASE PROCESS PHASES